sola-st/PyTy/README.md

 - Reusable Badge: We describe how to reproduce the paper's results using Docker and use the tool to fix new bugs in other repositories.

 ## Provenance
-- The source code and data are publicly available on Zenodo and GitHub: DOI (TODO) and https://github.com/sola-st/PyTy.
+- The source code and data are publicly available on Zenodo and GitHub: DOI (https://zenodo.org/records/10441045) and https://github.com/sola-st/PyTy.

 - As a timestamp, the last GitHub commit before submitting the artifact is: (TODO).